Willie169/Android-Non-Root/README.md

 * Continue watching outside of the app with Picture-in-Picture mode.
 * Sleep timer to stop the stream automatically.
 * Customizable interface with 3 different color themes.

 ---

+## Material Photo Widget

+### Install Material Photo Widget

+Material Photo Widget (`com.fibelatti.photowidget`) can be installed from IzzyOnDroid: <https://apt.izzysoft.de/fdroid/index/apk/com.fibelatti.photowidget>.

+### Features of Material Photo Widget

+* 5 aspect ratios: square, tall, wide, original and fill widget.
+* Customize your square widgets with 10 different shapes.
+* Customize the rounded corners of your tall, wide or original widgets.
+* Customize the opacity, offset and padding.
+* Choose each photo or sync the widget with device folders.
+* Set an optional interval and have photos flip automatically.
+* Choose the tap action of each widget: none, view next photo, view in full screen, open another app, or open a link.

+---